 A schematic version of the theory of functional arrays with extensionality is defined in the theory declaration ArraysEx in Figure 3.3.
 Each instance gives a theory of (arbitrarily nested) arrays.
-For instance, with the addition of the nullary sort symbols Int and Real, we get an instance theory whose sort set S contains, inductively, Bool, Int, Real and all sorts of the form (Array σ_1 σ_2) with $\sigma_1, \sigma_2 \in S$.
-This includes flat array sorts such as conventional nested array sorts such as as well as nested sorts such as
+For instance, with the addition of the nullary sort symbols Int and Real, we get an instance theory whose sort set S contains, inductively, Bool, Int, Real and all sorts of the form (Array $\sigma_1 \sigma_2$) with $\sigma_1, \sigma_2 \in S$.
+This includes flat array sorts such as conventional nested array sorts such as